varnish/Varnish-Book/varnish_book.rst

    ..
 MSE

-   The Varnish Massive Storage Engine (MSE) is an improved storage backend for Varnish Plus only.
+   The Varnish `Massive Storage Engine` (MSE) is an improved storage method for Varnish Plus only.
-   Its main improvements are decreased disk IO load and lower storage fragmentation.
+   MSE main improvements are decreased disk I/O load and lower storage fragmentation.
-   MSE is designed and tested with storage sizes up to 10 TB.
+   MSE is designed to store and handle over 100 TB.

    MSE uses a hybrid of two cache algorithms, least recently used (LRU) and least frequently used (LFU), to manage memory.
    Benchmarks show that this algorithm outperforms the ``malloc`` and ``file`` strategies.
    MSE also implements a mechanism to eliminate internal fragmentation.
-   For more details about its design, implementation and benchmark results, please refer to https://www.varnish-software.com/blog/introducing-varnish-massive-storage-engine.
+   For more details about its design, implementation and benchmark results, please visit https://www.varnish-software.com/blog/introducing-varnish-massive-storage-engine.

    ..
 Choosing the storage backend